-Swedish massage is the kind of massage typically found in Spas.
-Sometimes referred to as a passive workout, Swedish massage maintains muscles and tendons supple, thus reducing tension on the joints.
+Holistic massage is the kind of massage typically found in Spas.
+Sometimes referred to as a passive workout, Holistic massage maintains muscles and tendons supple, thus reducing tension on the joints.
 It is particularly effective at alleviating the effects of postural and repetitive strains.
 It is applied directly on the skin and involves the use of oil or lotion which can be complemented by essential oils to add to the massage the benefits of aromatherapy.

 Shiatsu is a Japanese technique developed on the Chinese medicine’s system of energy channels.
 It is practiced on the floor and the receiver wears loosely fitting cloths.
 Shiatsu consists of stretches and pressure applied along the meridians.
 Its aim is to stimulate and balance the body’s natural energy flow.
 In that its energising and calming effects are long lasting.

 The arrival of a baby is a time of intense physical strain, but ironically also one when parents have the least amount of time to look after themselves.
 Usual sources for relaxation, such as going to the gym, a yoga class or physical therapies are often tricky for adults accompanied by a newborn, which leaves parents struggling to get the care they need.